integralong/integralong.github.io/_posts/2025-03-24-RobotProject.md

 to implement programming that displays interactive emojis through an LCD screen, enhancing the efficiency of the project.

 ## Project Plan

+The total cost of our prototype is $39.11, maintainig the ottal budget just under $40.00.
+The Bill of Materials (Table 1) is attached below with the list of materials that were used and their cost for more details.

 ### Bill of Materials

 | Material                  | Amount |